• Skip to primary navigation

 • Add the sauce and let it bubble before adding the noodles.
 Stir to coat and cook the noodles more (1-2 minutes).

 • Add the tofu and mung beans.
 Gently toss to coat.
 Remove from heat and top with remaining green onions.
-Serve with peanuts, cilantro,
+Serve with peanuts, cilantro, and lime wedges if desired.

 close up of freshly cooked vegan pad thai on a white plate.
 Lime wedge and chopsticks on the side.